JeffRice/reactUI/README.md

 few calculations at startup, so as soon as it starts and your UI queries it for results, it will provide calculations to display.

-Note
-that it never discards a calculation from memory, so if you run the server for a very long time you will need to restart it to reclaim memory.

 ## Simulated users

 Periodically as the server simulates other users' activity,